The NABU Project

 Data Collection

-Data are collected using automated, Python-based web scrapers from publicly available sources such as online marketplaces, community forums, and social media.
+Data are collected using automated, Python-based web scrapers from publicly available sources like online marketplaces.

 Data Cleaning

-All collected data are processed through a data cleaning pipeline that removes duplicate objects, standardises properties, and harmonises metadata.
+All data are passed through a cleaning pipeline that removes duplicate objects and normalises data properties.

 Classification and Risk Assessment

-Each post is classified by object type, material, origin, and other relevant attributes.
-A series of indicators are then used to assess how likely an item is to be illicit, flagging the seller accordingly.
+Each post is classified by object type, origin, and other relevant attributes.
+A set of indicators then assesses its risk profile, flagging the seller’s account accordingly.

-Insights from data mining are compiled into clear, structured reports designed in consultation with law enforcement partners to support the fight against the illicit online sale of cultural goods.
+Insights are compiled into clear, structured reports for heritage authorities, designed to support the fight against the illicit trade.

 This approach ensures that insights generated by the project feed immediately into frontline enforcement efforts, strengthening local capacities rather than replacing or bypassing them.